steqeq/0000/docs/tutorials/install/tensorflow_install.md

 ## TensorFlow

-TensorFlow is an open source library for solving Machine Learning, Deep Learning, and Artificial Intelligence problems.
+TensorFlow is an open-source library for solving Machine Learning, Deep Learning, and Artificial Intelligence problems.
 It can be used to solve many problems across different sectors and industries but primarily focuses on training and inference in neural networks.
 It is one of the most popular and